gnosticdev/astro-hono-actions/package/README.md

 If you get an error that no actions were found, make sure:

 1. Your actions file is in one of the supported locations
-2. You export a `honoActions` object containing your actions
+2. You export a `honoActions` object containing your actions and any Hono routes
 3. The file path matches the `actionsPath` option if you specified one

 ### Type errors